Church Stretton: Population

 Graph showing the parish's population since 1801.

 The population remained steady between 1841 and 1901, but then boomed in the first two decades of the 20th century as the town became a desirable rural retreat.
 Another spate of growth occurred in the period 1931–1951.
 Since then there has been unremarkable growth, with some expansion in the 1970s and '80s and more recently in the 2000s.
+The latest figure from ONS of 4469 for 2024 shows a slight decline.